 Clip2net is a must-have tool.
 It allows you to easily and quickly capture images, it stores and can even share screenshots.
 Use it even when taking Skype calls.
 It has a simple image editor that lets you include a message on the images.

-Usersnap is a user, website, and customer feedback tool that offers screenshots and screen recording technology.
+Usersnap is a user, website, and customer feedback tool that offers screenshots and screen recording technology similar to CloudApp.
 With this tool (available for web and mobile apps), you can instantly collect visual feedback from users and customers, and feed this information into other tools to help product managers, customer success managers, and software developers fix bugs and see the user experience with their own eyes.

 Just as its name indicated, VideoSolo Screen Recorder is built for screencasting.
 Many users leverage its strength to record computer screens, record audio, and record webcam.
 Still, it shows great potential in screenshot capturing.
 Click on the Snapshot button, you can flexibly take screenshots of the customized region.
 Before you save the screenshot image, basic editing options are provided so that you can take annotations conveniently.
 Click on the Pin to Screen button, and then the screenshot can stay on the computer screen.
 Besides, don’t forget to set up hotkeys, and you can capture screenshots effectively when running other programs.